-- Support the food rescue sector to develop their capacity to accept greater volumes and types of donations - Build, deliver and invest in cross-sector collaboration initiatives, commitment programs and pilots - Target and engage the business sector to sign up to the Australian Food Pact established by Stop Food Waste Australia.
+- Support the food rescue sector to develop their capacity to accept greater volumes and types of donations - Build, deliver and invest in cross-sector collaboration initiatives, commitment programs and pilots - Support voluntary commitment programs that engage business to reduce food waste, including partnering with food rescue organisations and signing up to the Australian Food Pact established by Stop Food Waste Australia.

-OzHarvest data
+12 OzHarvest data

-- Sustainability Victoria, 2020.
-The Path to Half Fight Food Waste Cooperative Research Centre website - FIAL, 2019.
+13 Sustainability Victoria, 2020.
+The Path to Half 14 Fight Food Waste Cooperative Research Centre website

+16 FIAL, 2019.
 A Roadmap for Reducing Australia's Food Waste by Half by 2030